Aims and objectives

 The objectives of the ENFSI Expert DNA Working Group are to:

-- to bring together recognized (i.e ISO 17025/IEC accredited organizations in accordance with Council Framework Decision 2009/905/JHA) organizations actively pursuing forensic DNA analysis methods for the purpose of exchanging and disseminating information on forensic applications
+- bring together recognized (i.e. ISO 17025/IEC accredited organizations in accordance with Council Framework Decision 2009/905/JHA) organizations actively in the field of forensic DNA for the purpose of exchanging and disseminating information on forensic applications.

-- to discuss, share and compare forensic DNA analytical methods, how to assess and report results, as well as protocols and research
+- discuss, share and compare forensic DNA analytical methods, how to assess and report results, as well as protocols and research.

-- to establish quality assurance guidelines and quality controls for European forensic DNA analysis
+- establish quality assurance guidelines and quality controls for European forensic DNA analysis and reporting.

-- to co-operate with other recognized national and international organizations in developing European standards for forensic DNA analyses
+- co-operate with other recognized national and international organizations in developing European standards for forensic DNA analyses and reporting.

-- to serve as a mechanism for the review and revision of European guidelines for forensic DNA analyses
+- serve as a mechanism for reviewing and revising European guidelines and BPMs for forensic DNA analyses and reporting.

-- to disseminate to the European forensic DNA community ENFSI guidelines, forensic research results and any other work of benefit to the European forensic DNA community
+- disseminate to the European forensic DNA community ENFSI guidelines and BPMs, forensic research results and any other work of benefit to the European forensic DNA community.